-For the 2021-22 academic year, the range of likely living costs for full-time study is between c. £1,175 and £1,710 for each month spent in Oxford.
+For the 2025-26 academic year, the range of likely living costs for full-time study is between c. £1,425 and £2,035 for each month spent in Oxford.
 Full information, including a breakdown of likely living costs in Oxford for items such as food, accommodation and study costs, is available on our living costs page.
-When planning your finances for any future years of study in Oxford beyond 2021-22, you should allow for an estimated increase in living expenses of 3% each year.
+When planning your finances for any future years of study in Oxford beyond 2025-26, you should allow for an estimated increase in living expenses of 5% or more each year, although this rate may vary significantly depending on how the national economic situation develops.